Electrostasy/dots/README.md

 ### Building the image

-The NixOS SD image to be flashed can be built using the following command (requires `aarch64-linux` platform):
+The NixOS image to be flashed can be built using the following command (requires `aarch64-linux` platform):
 ```sh
 nixos-rebuild build-image --flake github:Electrostasy/dots#deimos --image-variant raw
 ```